ManticoreGamesInc/platform-documentation/src/tutorials/cosmetic_tutorial.md

 For example.
 If the template name is `ED9709B6FF869235:Cosmetic - Head - Soccer Ball`, then the name part of it you need would be `Cosmetic - Head - Soccer Ball`.

 !!! warning "Template Renaming"
-    Something to be aware of when you rename templates in **Project Content**, is that the name of the template that is accessible via Lua, and the name of the spawned asset (i.e. using `World.SpawnAsset`), will not match the name of the template in **Project Content**.
+    Something to be aware of when you rename templates in **Project Content**, is that the name of the template that is accessible via Lua, and the name of the spawned asset (that is using `World.SpawnAsset`), will not match the name of the template in **Project Content**.
 If you do come across this issue because you renamed a template, drop it into the **Hierarchy** and update the template.

 #### Create CreateCameraCapture Function